usc-sail/mica-deep-mcca/README.md

 The paper was submitted to ICASSP 2019.
 A draft version can be found [here](https://drive.google.com/file/d/1f3XF17TFBIUuOJ0s6pvuQqNgH2PKNNSS/view?usp=sharing)

 Detailed experimental results can be found [here in the wiki page](https://github.com/usc-sail/mica-deep-mcca/wiki)

+Download the [noisy MNIST](https://csc.lsu.edu/~saikat/n-mnist/) and [noisy Bangla](https://csc.lsu.edu/~saikat/noisy-bangla/) datasets, or from here.
+And process them using the scipts in this repo.
+For downloading synthetic data, send a request to this [email](somandep@usc.edu).